PathwayCommons/ctd-to-biopax/README.md

 The CTD data sets have nested interactions that are captured by their structured XML file and their XML schema:
 [CTD_chem_gene_ixns_structured.xml.gz](http://ctdbase.org/reports/CTD_chem_gene_ixns_structured.xml.gz) and [CTD_chem_gene_ixns_structured.xsd](http://ctdbase.org/reports/CTD_chem_gene_ixns_structured.xsd).
 The converter takes advantage of `JAXB` library to handle this structured data set.
-The automatically generated Java classes that correspond to this schema can be found under [src/main/java/org/ctdbase/model](https://bitbucket.org/armish/gsoc14/src/default/Goal2-CTD2BioPAX/ctd2biopax/src/main/java/org/ctdbase/model/?at=default).
+The automatically generated Java classes that correspond to this schema can be found under `src/main/java/org/ctdbase/model`.
-The simple flow that show how the conversion happens is available as the main executable class: [CTD2BioPAXConverterMain.java](https://bitbucket.org/armish/gsoc14/src/default/Goal2-CTD2BioPAX/ctd2biopax/src/main/java/com/google/gsoc14/ctd2biopax/CTD2BioPAXConverterMain.java?at=default).
+The simple flow that show how the conversion happens is available as the main executable class: `CtdToBiopaxConverter.java`.

 ### Usage
 Check out (clone) and change the project directory: